JessikaKarl/pp3-hangman/README.md

   1. Python
   2. NodeJS
 * Link the new app to the repository for the project (Heroku and GitHub)
 * Choose to enable Automatic Deploys or not.
 If enabled the depoyed app will update automatically with each push to GitHub
+* Deploy
 ## Credits
 ### Code
 * [Python template and terminal from Code Institute](https://github.com/Code-Institute-Org/p3-template)